AdobeDocs/analytics.en/help/components/metrics/average-page-views-per-visit.md

 The 'Average page views per visit' dimension shows how many page views occurred on average against your desired dimension.
 For time-based dimensions, you can see how the average number of page views within a visit trends over time.
 This metric is helpful when you want to understand how frequently dimension items appear in a visit.

+>[!TIP]
+>
->[TIP] Use this metric alongside another metric (such as [Visits](visits.md)) to obtain better insights.
+>Use this metric alongside another metric (such as [Visits](visits.md)) to obtain better insights.
 If you use this metric by itself, you get dimension items containing anomaly page views per visit, which is typically not valuable.

 ## How this metric is calculated